-Mabee Student Center was made possible by a grant from the J.E. and L.E.
+Mabee Student Success Center was made possible by a grant from the J.E. and L.E.
 Mabee Foundation.
-Built in 1973, The building was expanded in 1995.
+Built in 1973, the building was expanded in 1995.
 The building was renovated in 2014-2015.
-The building now contains: Campus Police, Post office, Sub-Connection, Digital Media Services/Cru Card, Career Services, Writing Center, International Students, Center for Global Engagement, Advising Center, ROTC, Linda Black Center for Counseling, Testing & Campus Nurse.
+The building contains: University Police, Post Office, Mabee Market, Cru Card and Copy Services, Career Services, Writing Center, International Student Services, Center for Global Engagement, Meadows Center for Academic Excellence, ROTC, and Robert and Linda Black Center for Counseling, Testing & Health Services.

-Parker Academic Center is a multi-purpose facility housing classrooms, offices, and student labs for the College of Education and College of Business.
-The facility was completed in the summer of 2002 and is named in honor of Dr. Bobby E. Parker, former President.
+Parker Academic Center is a multi-purpose facility housing classrooms, offices, and student labs for the College of Education and McLane College of Business.
+The facility was completed in the summer of 2002 and is named in honor of Dr. Bobby E. Parker, former UMHB President.

 Parker House The house is named in honor of former president and chancellor Dr. Bobby E. Parker and his wife Marietta, by the donor, Mrs. JoAn Musick-Flowers.
-In 1989, the residence opened where the Parkers resided until Dr. Parker assumed the role of chancellor in 1991.
+In 1989, the residence opened and is where the Parkers resided until Dr. Parker assumed the role of chancellor in 1991.
 Dr. Jerry Bawcom and his wife, Vicky, were the last president and first lady to live in the house.
-When Dr. Bawcom became chancellor in 2009 and moved to a home off campus, the house was remodeled and converted into an Alumni Center on the first floor and a museum on the second floor.
+When Dr. Bawcom became chancellor in 2009 and moved to a home off campus, the house was remodeled and converted into the Musick Alumni Center and Museum.